Music leak: Reactions

 When a song or album leaks ahead of its scheduled release date, record labels often react by moving the release earlier, a process which became simpler as music has shifted from physical to mostly digital distribution.
 An early example of this was Eminem's 2002 album The Eminem Show.
 Originally scheduled for June, its release date was moved to May 28 after the album leaked that month.

-The effect of an early leak on an album's ultimate sales or popularity is unclear.
+The effect of leaks on sales or popularity is unclear.
 In 2000, the album Kid A, by the English rock band Radiohead, was leaked online and shared on the peer-to-peer service Napster.
-Asked whether he believed Napster had damaged sales, Capitol president Ray Lott likened the situation to unfounded concern about home taping in the 1980s.
+Asked whether he believed Napster had damaged sales, the Capitol president Ray Lott likened the situation to unfounded concern about home taping in the 1980s.
 In some cases, a leak may precipitate an official release for materials not planned for release.
 For example, in 2019, Radiohead released MiniDiscs [Hacked], an archive of recordings made around the recording of their 1997 album OK Computer, after a hacker leaked them online.

 Labels may attempt to stop or slow the spread of leaked files by issuing DMCA takedown notices to websites hosting leaked material, or search engines which index these sites.